| Home Page | My personal telephone company career | Navy Communications File |

 This building (A-130) was probably in the athletic field behind the present-day Nemetz Convenience store.
 This 2035 square foot building was on the list of structures approved for disposal dated 27 Jan 1960 revised to 1/13/65.

-The staff named it KODK and began full-time broadcasts on January 10, 1942.
-They were on the air from 7 am to 10 pm daily and could be heard everywhere around Kodiak on 1300 Kc/s.
+The staff named it KODK and a report of broadcasts was mentioned in the WILLIWAWS January 10, 1942.
+They were on the air from 7 am to 10 pm daily and could be heard everywhere around Kodiak on 1550 Kc/s.
+The January 4 issue reported they changed to 1300 Kc/s with 15 watts.

 The early programs consisted of recorded music and newscasts with a volunteer staff.
 General Charles Corlett addressed the troops over KODK complimenting the harmony of the civilians, the Army, and the Navy working together.